ZiningWang/Sparse_Pooling/MV3D_TF_release/README.md

 WZN2018: This is a simplified version where keeps only my latest modification.
 WZN2018: This is a more simplified version, only keeping the necessary modifications to reproduce the SHPL in the paper with one-stage network.

-# MV3D_TF(In progress)
+# One-stage Fusion-Based Detection Network fusing VoxelNet and MSCNN for Object Detection on KITTI

-This is an experimental Tensorflow implementation of the fusion of VoxelNet and MSCNN.
-The code structure is based on MV3D_TF.
+This is an Tensorflow implementation of the fusion of VoxelNet and MSCNN, which is the one-stage detection network mentioned in [**Fusing Bird View LIDAR Point Cloud and Front View Camera Image for Deep Object Detection**](https://arxiv.org/abs/1711.06703).
+The code structure is based on MV3D_TF(an old version, unavailable anymore).
 However, the network and training process used are different from the original code by a very large extent.

 ### Requirements: software